-For a complete listing of current scholarships available to United Methodist students through the General Board of Higher Education and Ministry of the United Methodist Church, please contact the Financial Aid Office.
+For a complete listing of current scholarships available to United Methodist students

 Benefits for Veterans

 Brevard College is approved for the education of veterans and their qualifying dependents including yellow ribbon benefits.
 Upon registration, the veteran or qualifying dependent must complete the necessary forms in the Office of the Registrar.
 Veterans and qualifying dependents are advised that the first check will usually be available two months after school begins.